Bug report #7181

 It still works with version dd1bb457d2bc0a7f281f1ae97bae6b309e49179d from eight days ago (2013-02-11) but not with current master from 2013-02-19.

-#1 Updated by Andreas Neumann over 6 years ago
+#1 Updated by Andreas Neumann about 7 years ago

 I believe that the rectangle is drawn, but the border, which was previously black is now white and therefore I did not see it on the white background.

 It seems that something changed in the way that the stroke-color was defined.